joukou/joukou-docker-riak/README.md

 ## Goal

-To create a general purpose production ready Basho Riak 2.0 Dockerfile and associated image, that may be used for commercial purposes.
+To create a production ready Basho Riak 2.0 Dockerfile and associated image, that may be used for commercial purposes.

 There are many different ways of doing things within the Docker eco-system.
 This project was started by users of [CoreOS](https://coreos.com) and as such will